 What is Defalcation?

-Chapter 7 of the U.S. Bankruptcy Code establishes law on the discharge orders on a debt or other forms of debt.
-The primary purpose of the Bankruptcy Code is to discharge certain debts to give the debtor a “fresh start” in cases where he is honest, and the court finds him to be reasonably incapable of satisfying debt conditions.
+A person charged with defalcation implies that they have mishandled the funds or resources of the office or trust that they were in charge of.
+It is common law in the United States of America and applies more often to officials who serve in a public capacity.
+For example, Chapter 7 of the U.S. Bankruptcy Code establishes law on the discharge orders on a debt or other forms of debt.
+The primary purpose of the bankruptcy code is to discharge certain debts to give the debtorDebtorA debtor is a borrower who is liable to pay a certain sum to a credit supplier such as a bank, credit card company or goods supplier.
+The borrower could be an individual like a home loan seeker or a corporate body borrowing funds for business expansion. a “fresh start” in cases where one is honest and the court finds him reasonably incapable of satisfying debt conditions.

 #1 – The Case